 - Tip – make note of places you want to visit in further depth – we decided to visit the Topography of Terror Documentation Centre as part of our second day itinerary after hearing about it on the walking tour.

-LEARN ABOUT HISTORY
+LEARN ABOUT THE HISTORY OF BERLIN

 Learn about HISTORY – Berlin was the seat of the Nazi Third Reich during WW11 and then subsequently the pivotal city in the power struggle to control post-war Europe during the Cold War.
 The past is inescapable in Berlin and it is a good way to think about those history lessons you had at school (I was one of those teachers by the way!!) and remember the past is about people – ordinary people like me and you.
 Places such as the Topography of Terror documentation centre, the Holocaust memorial and also the stories of those living on the other side of the wall in East Germany certainly bring this home.

-See the SIGHTS, ATTRACTIONS, MUSEUMS and MEMORIALS
+See the SIGHTS, ATTRACTIONS, MUSEUMS and MEMORIALS IN BERLIN

 OUR TOP SIGHTS TO SEE WHEN YOU VISIT BERLIN